1uptalent/angular-app-boilerplate/README.md

 # A Lineman JS boilerplater

-This is a project template for Angular JS applications using [Lineman](http://www.linemanjs.com).
+This is a project template for Angular JS applications using [Lineman](http://www.linemanjs.com) and [Lineman JS Template using Angular](https://github.com/linemanjs/lineman-angular-template).

 It includes the following features: